bemanproject/task/docs/issues-overview.md

 - fix: suppress stop token
 - comment: in case of `set_stopped()` the coroutine doesn't resume; for `set_error(e)` other reasons may exist
 - comment: however, I don't object to this direction

+=> this requirement needs to align with what continues_on does
+- the actual conclusion is: affine_on may need to do what continues_on does
+- unless continues_on's schedule operation should also not be cancelable
+- alternatively we could call continues_on with an adapted scheduler

 ## `affine_on` vs. other algorithms